digitalhabitat/gardenbot/systems/wire-system/wire-system.md

 # Wire System

-The the wiring of each major electrical system is documented with https://www.diagrams.net/ via `.drawio` or `.drawio.svg`  See [FAQ](https://www.diagrams.net/doc/faq/save-file-formats) for file format details.The construction of individual wires and harnesses is documented with [WireViz](https://github.com/formatc1702/WireViz) via `.yml` files.
+The the wiring of each major electrical system is documented with https://www.diagrams.net/ via `.drawio` or `.drawio.svg`  See [FAQ](https://www.diagrams.net/doc/faq/save-file-formats) for file format details.
+The construction of individual wires and harnesses is documented with [WireViz](https://github.com/formatc1702/WireViz) via `.yml` files.
 The `.yml` files are store in the `wire-diagrams` directory and are processed into `.svg` files with the VScode Task "Run wireviz" using the shell script  `wireviz.sh`

 >[!Work in progress]
 > - #WIP